For Your Eyes Only (film): Release and reception

 The promotional cinema poster for the film featured a woman holding a crossbow; she was photographed from behind, and her outfit left the bottom half of her buttocks exposed.
 The effect was achieved by having the model wear a pair of bikini bottoms backwards, so that the part seen on her backside is the front of the suit.
 The poster caused some furor—largely in the US—with The Boston Globe and the Los Angeles Times considering the poster so unsuitable they edited out everything above the knee, whilst The Pittsburgh Press editors painted a pair of shorts over the legs.
 There was significant speculation as to the identity of the model before photographer Morgan Kane identified her as Joyce Bartle.

 A number of items of merchandising were issued to coincide with the film, including a 007 digital watch and a copy of Melina's Citroën 2CV by Corgi Toys.
 Citroën itself produced a special "007" edition of the 2CV, which even had decorative bullet holes on the door.
 Marvel Comics also did a comic book adaptation (see section below).

+Television

+For Your Eyes Only had its US television premiere during The ABC Sunday Night Movie on November 13, 1983.
+It delivered a 16.3 household rating, a 26% audience share, and nearly 25 million viewers in Nielsen Media Research results, and finished as the 37th ranked program of the week.
+It was the first James Bond movie premiere on ABC to finish in third place in its time period instead of in second or first place since the two night premiere of On Her Majesty's Secret Service in February 1976; however, it also ran against stiff competition including the network premiere of Airplane! on NBC (18.9 rating, 29 share) and the first part of the highly rated CBS miniseries Chiefs (25.1 rating, 36 share).
+A For Your Eyes Only repeat on January 27, 1985, had stronger results, with a 19.4 rating and 28 share.